Financial Transparency

 Dear Donors,

-At MHCR we believe that rescue is full circle—it is more than pulling a dog from the shelter.
-It is about preventing that dog from being there in the first place.
-We thank you for being a part of this mission and for being a part of the Mile High Family!
+At MHCR, we believe that rescue is full-circle.
+It’s not just about pulling a dog from the shelter—it’s about preventing that dog from being there in the first place.
+Together, we are making a profound difference, and we are so thankful to have you as part of the Mile High Family.

 With Our Sincere Gratitude,

-Mile High Canine Rescue, Inc., Board of Directors
+Mile High Canine Rescue, Inc., Co-Founders & Board of Directors

 Notable Achievements